MENU

 Principle Nº5

-A good designer understand their worth and knows how to market it.
+A good designer understands their worth and knows how to market it.

 We all understand that our work may seem easy to achieve, but that doesn’t diminish its value.
 Good design is good business.
 It’s essential for us all to learn how to charge our clients fairly, and fair doesn’t necessarily mean cheap.